GeoT: A Geometry-aware Transformer for Reliable Molecular Property Prediction and Chemically Interpretable Representation Learning: Abstract

-Quantum mechanical (QM) calculations have been used for development of chemicals in various fields, such as drugs, catalysts, or novel industrial materials.
-Density functional theory (DFT) is the most widely used computational modeling method used for modern QM research.
-However, DFT requires tremendous computations to predict properties for a small molecule.
+Quantum mechanical calculations have been used in the development of chemicals in various fields, such as drugs and catalysts.
+Density functional theory (DFT) is the most widely used computational methods of quantum mechanics (QM) modeling \cite{mardirossian2017thirty}, but it requires a great deal of computation to predict the properties of even a small molecule.
+For this reason, several machine learning-based techniques have been explored as cost-effective alternatives \cite{rupp2012fast, lorenz2004representing, behler2007generalized, bartok2010gaussian}.
+In particular, deep learning has been used to predict molecular properties including energy and forces \cite{duvenaud2015convolutional, schutt2017schnet, unke2019physnet, anderson2019cormorant, yoo2020graph, klicpera2020directional, choukroun2021geometric}.